gemoc/gemoc.github.io/events/moddit2022.md

 Prof. Érik Poirier and Prof. Ali Motamedi will give a keynote entitled "Digital twins for the built environement: challenges, opportunities and the way forward".
 (Abstract and short biographies will be added later.)

+  > Abstract: The increasingly tight coupling of digital and physical worlds in the built environment is unlocking tremendous potential for real, positive, and long-lasting impact.
+As with many nascent technologies, however, this tremendous potential is either obscured or depleted by a lack of formal constructs, models and instantiations.
+Looking at other domains, the built asset industry can learn much to accelerate its transition.
+This presentation will cover the application of the concept of Digital Twins in the built environment.
+It will start with an overview of key research and development in the field.
+It will then present some concrete applications of the concept and its implementation within the built asset industry.
+It will finish with a discussion on potential research avenues.
+Attendees will be able to better understand the research, development and application of Digital Twins for the built environment.

 ## Accepted Papers

 * Gijs Walravens, Hossain Muhammad Muctadir and Loek Cleophas.
 Virtual Soccer Champions: a case study on artifact reuse in soccer robot Digital Twin construction